DisnakeDev/disnake/docs/ext/commands/slash_commands.rst

         ...

-In case you need don't want to use Param or need to use self in a cog you may create autocomplete options with the decorator @slash_command.autocomplete()
+In case you need don't want to use :class:`Param <ext.commands.Param>` or need to use ``self`` in a cog you may create autocomplete options with the :func:`autocomplete <ext.commands.InvokableSlashCommand.autocomplete>` decorator:

 .. code-block:: python3